 These ads bring in brand loyalty as the user gets to see relevant messages or content on these ads.
 For example, if your shopping cart has an item and you haven’t yet purchased it, the brand will show you ads related to discounts on the same item to prompt you to complete the purchase.
 The user is most likely to visit you again.

-Not only the users but the search engines too appreciate and positively respond to the dynamic ads.
-Users share/ subscribe to the content of these ads which in turn reaches far and wide.
+Not only the users but also the search engines appreciate and positively respond to the dynamic ads.
+Users share/ subscribe to the content of these ads, which in turn, the ad reaches far and wide.
 Hence, higher visibility of these ads.

 Cons

 Dynamic ads need technical, creative, and innovative expertise and regular changes in the content.
-It also requires exceptional time and effort to always bring in relevant content to the users.
+It also requires exceptional time and effort to bring relevant content to the users.

 How to get the most out of Dynamic Ads?

-Since dynamic ads have much more to offer than dynamic ads, they take more time to be created.
-These types of ads are capable to handle many types of complex functionalities.
+Since dynamic ads have much more to offer than static ads, they take more time to be created.
+These types of ads are capable of handling many types of complex functionalities.
 Let’s take a look at a few practices to help you make the most out of it.

 Audience Segmentation